There are two fellowship grants of up to £25,000 for candidates in the following research topics:

 To apply for the fellowship, applicants must be full members of the SoR and be registered with the Health and Care Professions Council (HCPC) or appropriate voluntary register.

-Applicants should also be in receipt of a full or conditional offer for doctoral studies at a UK university within one of the four research areas mentioned above and provide at least one submission to Radiography.
+Applicants should also be in receipt of a full or conditional offer for doctoral studies at a UK university within one of the five research areas mentioned above and provide at least one submission to Radiography.

 In addition, applicants must provide evidence of support from their employer if remaining in part-time employment, as research will require time out from normal work duties.